datagovuk/dgu-vagrant-puppet/README.md

 ## CKAN Paster commands

 When running CKAN paster commands, you should ensure that CKAN's python virtual environment is activated the you are in the CKAN source directory.
+And you should use the www-data user, to avoid the log permissions problem (see section below).

 The virtual environment will normally be actived automatically for the co user, (in the .bashrc).
 Alternatively you can do it manually: